apacheignite/documentation/marshalling/binary-marshaller.md

 [/block]
 In the vast majority of use cases, there is no need to additionally configure binary objects.

 However, in a case when you need to override the default type and field IDs calculation, or to plug in `BinarySerializer`, or customize `equals`/`hashCode` logic as described in the previous section, a `BinaryConfiguration` object should be set to `IgniteConfiguration`.
-This object allows to specify a global name mapper, a global ID mapper, and a global binary serializer as well as specify per-type mappers and serializers.
-Wildcards are supported for per-type configuration, in this case, the provided configuration will be applied to all types matching type name template.
+This object allows to specify a global name mapper, a global ID mapper, and a global binary serializer as well as per-type mappers and serializers.
+Wildcards are supported for per-type configuration, in which case, the provided configuration will be applied to all types matching type name template.
 [block:code]
 {
   "codes": [